fbpx

 Other Education opportunities

 The experience is run in accordance with directions from the Sheriffs, Court Services, the Chief Magistrate of NSW and the Chief Judge of the District Court of NSW, and has court-imposed limits on student numbers.
-In 2024, a booking on a Law Day Out is needed to attend the Downing Centre.
 To make a booking, click on the Law Day Out below.

 Book to Visit the Courts

-The Rule of Law Education Centre provides a booking system for schools wishing to visit the New South Wales Courts.
-In accordance with directions from the Sheriffs and Chief Judge of the District Court of NSW, there are limits on the amount of students able to visit the courts at one time.
-A list of schools who have booked to visit the NSW Courts is provided to the Sheriffs and only those schools will be able to enter the Downing Centre.
-To make a booking, click on the relevant excursion experience below.
+The Rule of Law Education Centre provides a booking system for schools wishing to visit the Downing Centre on a Law Day Out.
+In accordance with directions from the Sheriffs and the Courts, there is a limit of 45 students that we are able to take on a Law Day Out experience.
+A list of schools who have booked a Law Day Out at the Downing Centre is provided to the Office of the Sheriff at the start of each term.
+To make a booking, click on the link below.

 Law Day Out Court Excursion Program (LDO) – NOTE :We are fully booked for 2024.